 Without A House Homelessness In Brisbane Panel Discussion - 4 September 2016

 On any given night in Brisbane around 300 people sleep rough in parks, under bridges, in laneways, car parks and abandoned buildings.
 Many organisations in Brisbane are working hard to shift perceptions surrounding homelessness.
 One of the many challenges involves working with homeless communities to maintain self-esteem, identity and pride.

 Guest hosted by 612 ABC Brisbane, special guests included Brisbane photographer David Kelly and award-winning journalist and filmmaker Trent Dalton, creators Love Stories (2015).
 A film which explores true, tragic and beautiful love stories told by members of Brisbane’s homeless community.
 We were also joined by Claire Marchesi, board member of Orange Sky Laundry, a not for profit social enterprise providing a platform to positively impact perceptions of homelessness through a free mobile laundry service for homeless communities across Australia.

 Proudly supported by

-For all media enquiries, interviews and images, please contact Agency North.
+For all media enquiries, interviews and images, please contact the Marketing department.